- Film

 Loving the Alien: Alien themes as metaphors

-The visual imagery and gloomy tone of the 1992 Alien3, which was helmed by David Fincher, were the main attributes of the third panel, with continuity provided by the tough Ripley (again Weaver).
+The visual imagery and gloomy tone were the main attributesof the 1992 Alien3, which was helmed by David Fincher, with continuity provided by the tough Ripley (again Weaver).
 In this movie, Ripley crash-lands on Fiorina 161, a hostile prison colony, populated by vicious murderers and rapists who now subscribe to a mysterious religion under the leadership of Dillon (Charles Dutton).
-All alone, with no survivors from the previous movies and no weapons, Ripley is pitted against the ugly, salivating monster that keep attacking the compound.
+All alone, with no survivors from the previous movies and no weapons, Ripley is pitted against the ugly, salivating monster that keeps attacking the compound.

 Alien 3 is noteworthy for its visual conception (cinematography by Alex Thomson) and art direction.
 The dominant images of long, dark tunnels and burning furnaces are ominous and in line with the film’s subtext.
 Fincher, who was making his feature debut, hailed from music videos (Madonna’s best videos), which accounts for the emphasis on tone and look.
 A grim tale with overtly religious overtones, Alien 3 was also read as a metaphor for the then rampant AIDS crisis.